A painfully obvious ship assumption

 Fewer passengers per cruise ship

 The largest of our ships, m/v Hondius, carries 174 passengers.
-The smallest, s/v Noorderlicht, carries only twenty.
+The smallest, s/v Rembrandt van Rijn, carries only 33.

 Compare that to traditional cruise ships, the largest of which carry well over 5,000 passengers, not including entertainment staff and crew.